 "Ever since I was severed from the reed field,

-women have lamented in (the presence of) my shrill cries.
+men and women have lamented in (the presence of) my shrill cries.

 (But) I want a heart (which is) torn, torn from separation,